iamnottheway/WeX/README.md

-# Some more fixes!
-Then you can use it :)
-# will be available soon!
 # WeX : A python weather extractor

 Have you ever wanted to know, the current weather of a place, from a city name in a string?